mo-martin/wandisco-documentation/docs/quickstarts/kerberos_hdp.md

   `hadooop.proxyuser.fusion.hosts=*`

-  If they do not exist, additional proxyuser rules can be added in the _Cluster-wide Advanced Configuration Snippet (Safety Valve) for core-site.xml_ section.
+  If they do not exist, additional proxyuser rules can be added in the _Custom core-site_ section.

 ## Prerequisites